CREATE ICEBERG TABLE (Snowflake as the Iceberg catalog)¶

 DATA_RETENTION_TIME_IN_DAYS = integer

-Specifies the retention period for the table so that Time Travel actions (SELECT, CLONE, UNDROP) can be performed on historical data in the table.
-For more information, see Understanding & Using Time Travel and Working with Temporary and Transient Tables.
+Specifies the retention period for a Snowflake-managed table so that Time Travel actions (SELECT, CLONE, UNDROP) can be performed on historical data in the table.
+For more information, see Understanding & using Time Travel.

 For a detailed description of this object-level parameter, as well as more information about object parameters, see Parameters.